-WITHDRAWAL AUTHORIZATION Refer to page 3 for reporting information and the attached Withholding Instructions for additional withholding information.
+WITHDRAWAL AUTHORIZATIONRefer to page 3 for reporting information and the attached Withholding Instructions for additional withholding information.

 PART 1.
 ROTH IRA OWNER PART 2.
-ROTH IRA TRUSTEE OR CUSTODIAN To be completed by the Roth IRA trustee or custodian Name (First/MI/Last) Social Security Number Name Date of Birth Phone Address Line 1 Email Address Address Line 2 Account Number Suffix City/State/ZIP Security Code Phone Organization Number security code Olganization Number PART 3.
-BENEFICIARY OR FORMER SPOUSE INFORMATION N This section should only be completed by a beneficiary taking a death witho spouse taking a withdrawal as a result of a court-approved property settler Name (First/MI/Last) Address Line 1 Tax ID (SSN/TIN) Address Line 2 Date of Birth Phone City/State/ZIP Account Number Suffix PART 4.
+ROTH IRA TRUSTEE OR CUSTODIAN To be completed by the Roth IRA trustee or custodian Name (First/MI/Last) Social Security Number Name Date of Birth Phone Address Line 1 Email Address Address Line 2 Account Number Suffix City/State/ZIP Security Code Phone Organization Number PART 3.
+BENEFICIARY OR FORMER SPOUSE INFORMATION N This section should only be completed by a beneficiary taking a death with spouse taking a withdrawal as a result of a court-approved property settler Name (First/MI/Last) Address Line 1 Tax ID (SSN/TIN) Address Line 2 Date of Birth Phone City/State/ZIP Account Number Suffix City/State/2IF PART 4.
 WITHDRAWAL INFORMATION PART 5.
 WITHHOLDING ELECTION (Form W-4R/OMB 1545-0074) Total Withdrawal Amount Do not complete this section for a transfer, recharacterization, or if you are a nonresident alien.
 Withdrawal Date If this is an annuitized payment from an individual retirement annuity, do ☐ This Withdrawal Will Close This Roth IRA ☐ The five-year period for qualified withdrawals has been satisfied. not complete this section.
 Instead, complete IRS Form W-4P, Withholding Certificate for Periodic Pension or Annuity Payments, which may be found at www.irs.gov.
-WITHDRAWAL REASON (Select one) at www.sgov 1.
+WITHDRAWAL REASON (Select one) • 1.
 Transfer to Another Roth IRA FEDERAL WITHHOLDING 2.
-Age 591⁄2 or Older Your withholding rate is determined by the type of payment you will 3.
-Under Age 591⁄2 (Select a or b if applicable) receive. a.
-Disability For nonperiodic payments, the default withholding rate is 10%.
-You can choose to have a different rate by entering a rate between 0% and 100% ☐ b.
+Age 591⁄2 or Older Your withholding rate is determined by the type of payment you will receive.
+3. Under Age 591⁄2 (Select a or b if applicable) For nonperiodic payments, the default withholding rate is 10%.
+You can a.
+Disability choose to have a different rate by entering a rate between 0% and 100% □ b.
 IRS Levy or Substantially Equal Periodic Payments below.
 Generally, you can't choose less than 10% for payments to be 4.
-Death Withdrawal by a Beneficiary delivered outside the United States and its possessions.
-(See the 5.
-Prohibited Transaction Withholding Instructions for more information.)
-6. Excess Contribution Removed Before the Excess Removal Deadline (Enter the net income attributable to the excess and select a or b) Complete this section if you would like a rate of withholding that is Net Income Attributable Complete this section if you would like a rate of withholding that is different from the default withholding rate.
-See the instructions and a.
+Death Withdrawal by a Beneficiary5.
+Prohibited Transaction delivered outside the United States and its possessions.
+(See the Withholding Instructions for more information.)
+S. Frombled Hansaction 6.
+Excess Contribution Removed Before the Excess Removal Deadline withholding instructions for more information.)
+(Enter the net income attributable to the excess and select a or b) Complete this section if you would like a rate of withholding that is Net Income Attributable different from the default withholding rate.
+See the instructions and \square a.
 Excess Contributed and Removed in the Same Year the Marginal Rate Tables that follow for additional information.
-Enter ☐ b.
+Enter b.
 Excess Contributed in One Year and Removed in the Next Year the rate as a whole number (no decimals).
 7. Excess Contribution Removed After the Excess Removal Deadline Withhold% 8.
-Recharacterization (Enter the net income attributable to the recharacterized amount and select a or b) STATE WITHHOLDING Net Income Attributable For state tax withholding, or information to determine if it is applicable a.
-Same-Year Recharacterization to this transaction, please review and/or complete the State Income Tax ☐ b.
-Prior-Year Recharacterization Withholding Election form.
-9. Revocation (Enter the earnings amount and select a or b) Earnings a.
-Regular Contributionb.
-Conversion Contribution ☐ D. Conversion Contribution ☐ 10.
-Revocation of Pollover or Transfer Contribution
+Recharacterization (Enter the net income attributable to the recharacterized amount and solect a or h) recharacterized amount and select a or b) Net Income Attributable STATE WITHHOLDING □ a.
+Same-Year Recharacterization For state tax withholding, or information to determine if it is applicable □ b.
+Prior-Year Recharacterization to this transaction, please review and/or complete the State Income Tax Withholding Election form.
+9. Revocation (Enter the earnings amount and select a or b) The state of the s Earnings a.
+Regular Contribution ☐ b.
+Conversion Contribution ☐ 10.
+Revocation of Rollover or Transfer Contribution